thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

 Calling ``python installer.py [opts]`` from the *pycoalescence* directory within the source code allows for finer control over installation options.
 Importantly, two different make environments can be used, either ./configure and make, or cmake.
 A list of options is given below, and can also be displayed by running ``python installer.py -h``.
-Running ``python installer.py`` will generate the package in-place, meaning that it will not be added to the python environment.
+Running ``python installer.py`` will generate the package in-place, meaning that it will not be added to the Python environment.
 This can be desirable for HPC systems where package installation is not permitted.